Skip to main content

 Prerequisites

 Extracting keys from your current system is likely the hardest part.
 It depends on how your keys are stored and how you can access them.
-Some providers have APIs to list all keys, while others require you to manually export them, some can provide the real key, and some only provide a hashed version.
+Some providers have APIs to list all keys, while others require you to manually export them.
+You will need to provide the hash of your keys, as well as other settings to Unkey via the keys.migrateKeys endpoint.

 const { createHash } = require("node:crypto")